agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 ### QueryValues

-The `QueryValues` is a an enum type that makes a distinction between singular and multiple values like so:
+The `QueryValues` is an enum type that makes a distinction between singular and multiple values like so:

 ```rs
 pub enum QueryValues {